 I deserve absolutely no credit for this recipe.
 It’s a wildly famous recipe by Chef Jacques Torres that was published in the New York Times in 2008 to wide acclaim.
 In fact, I attended a demo by Chef Nancy Silverton, and she said, I quote, “Every amazing chocolate chip cookie you’ve had in any restaurant anywhere is a spinoff of this recipe.
 People who deny it are lying.”
 Bold words, but after I made them at home, I’m convinced.
 They are worth trying yourself, worth the effort, and worth the fancy ingredients.

 Now you have a great last-minute chocolate chip cookie recipe that doesn’t need chilling (in this post) and takes ingredients you most likely have on hand.
-You also have a recipe that’s a bit more labor intensive and takes some planning, but is a complete show stopper.
-Sometimes two bests is just the right amount of best.
+You also have a recipe that’s a bit more labor intensive and takes some planning but is a complete show stopper.
+Sometimes two bests are just the right amount of best.

 Thanks for reading A Side of Sweet!
 For more Sweet in your life, you can find me on Instagram, Pinterest, Facebook, YouTube, Bloglovin’, Snapchat (@asideofsweet), or Twitter.
 You can also subscribe to receive a weekly email with new posts and random musings from me.